How To Improve Gut Health Naturally - Get Insight And Care From Ibs Clinics

 A health gut microbiome has been linked to normal functioning of the central nervous system.
 Indeed there is a two-way communication between your central nervous system and gut microbiota.
 This is the gut-brain-axis.

-Researchers from the Universities of Edinburgh and Dundee identified a probiotic which prevents the build-up of a protein which is linked with Parkinson’s Disease.
+Gut inflammation has been linked to some mental illnesses including anxiety and depression.
+Recently, studies from the Universities of Edinburgh and Dundee identified a probiotic which prevents the build-up of a protein which is linked with Parkinson’s Disease.

 Probiotics